-Suzy Turner has lived in Portugal for 23 years and works as a freelance writer.
-As well as putting pen to paper for the Algarve Resident’s travel section, she also contributes to the beauty, fashion and online columns.
-She is also the Features Editor.
+Suzy Turner has lived in Portugal for 22 years and works as a freelance writer.
+As well as putting pen to paper for the Algarve Resident’s beauty section, she also contributes to the parenting and fashion columns and is also the Features Editor.

 Christmas may well be the season to be jolly, but it’s also the season to be beautiful.
 Fresh looking skin is perhaps the most important thing you should have when you’re on the party circuit.
 Once you’ve achieved that, you can easily dress your face up or down, depending on the occasion.

 Start by always drinking plenty of water to keep the skin feeling and looking hydrated.
 Eating foods like nuts will also help lubricate the skin from the inside and this will show as better skin on the outside.